Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 ### Cons

 - **Difficulty in scaling and less structure:** As your application grows and you add more functionality, having all routes, logic, and dependencies handled in one file can become quite unmanageable.
-Refactoring becomes harder, and keeping track of various endpoints and services can lead to spaghetti code.
+Refactoring becomes harder, and keeping track of various endpoints and services can lead to smelly spaghetti code.
 - **Harder Dependency Injection:** Minimal APIs don’t handle dependency injection as seamlessly as Controller-based APIs.
 While you can inject services into endpoint handlers, it gets tricky when you need more complex dependencies.
 You might need to access the service provider manually or implement custom middleware, which can be unnecessarily complex.
 - **Limited middleware capabilities:** Minimal APIs support basic middleware, but for more complex situations, like custom authentication, authorization, or complex request pipelines, Controller-based APIs might be a better choice.